-Lodz is the third largest city in Poland having about 730 000 citizens.
-It is situated in central Poland, which makes it an ideal staring point to travel around Poland.
-However, it is worth coming to Lodz, because it has interesting history, beautiful architecture from 19th century and lots of museums.
-Moreover, city centre with famous Piotrkowska street has lots of restaurants, caffees, pubs and clubs of different styles when one can spend time with friends.
-This chapter describes Lodz.
+Lodz is the third-largest city in Poland having about 680 000 citizens.
+It is situated in central Poland, which makes it an ideal starting point to travel around the country.
+However, it is worth coming to Lodz, because of its industrial background, beautiful architecture from the 19th century, and green parks spread throughout the city.
+Moreover, it’s known as the Capital of Polish Film.
+But the most famous is the city center with Piotrkowska street - the longest pedestrian street in Europe.

 History of Lodz